 |Carry out a full inspection of the property at the end of the tenancy and quantify any loss, damage, or unfair wear-and-tear, re-let and continue the process|

-*Inventories for furnished properties have an additional charge.
+*Inventories for furnished properties are available upon request.

-Initial set up fee of £125 (plus VAT) 10% of gross monthly rent, 12% for non-UK resident landlords (applicable for a minimum period of the tenancy agreement or 6 months, whichever is the greater).
+Initial set up fee of £180 including VAT gross monthly rent, 12% including VAT for UK resident landlords (applicable for a minimum period of the tenancy agreement or 6 months, whichever is the greater).

-We make an admin charge of £125 (Plus VAT) for each agreement granted to new tenants, there is no charge for renewal of an agreement to existing tenants
+We make an admin charge of £180 including VAT for each agreement granted to new tenants, there is no charge for renewal of an agreement to existing tenants.

 Letting and rent collection

-Initial set up fee of £125 (plus VAT) 8% of gross monthly rent, 10% for non-UK resident landlords (applicable for a minimum period of the tenancy agreement or 6 months, whichever is the greater)
+Initial set up fee of £180 including VAT of gross monthly rent, 10% including VAT for UK resident landlords (applicable for a minimum period of the tenancy agreement or 6 months, whichever is the greater).

-Our fee is 50% of first months gross rent (one off arrangement fee per tenancy minimum fee £299 (Plus VAT).
+Our fee is 60% including VAT of first month’s gross rent (one-off arrangement fee per tenancy minimum fee £390 including VAT).
 This fee becomes payable upon the signing of the tenancy agreement by the Tenant(s) and will be deducted from the monies received from collecting the advance rental.
-Thereafter the day-to-day management of the property falls upon the landlord.
+Thereafter the day to day management of the property falls upon the landlord.

-We make an admin charge of £50 (Plus VAT) for each renewal of an existing agreement.
+We make an admin charge of £60 including VAT for each renewal of an existing agreement.